dmouscher/nomic/rules-3.md

 |&nbsp;&nbsp;&nbsp;&nbsp;Effects:
 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Stops 2 targeted effects on its tile or itself if the effect didnt originated from its owner.
 L&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After stopping 2 targeted effects, it is removed. (blocking attacks and similar tile targeted effects)

-This rule supersedes Rule 321.
-This paragraph is automatically deleted if Rule 321 is amended such that it does not include the above information

 ## 388